rise-cli/rise-functions/_docs/functions.md

 ### Url

-If `url` is set to true, your lambda function will deploy with a public url.
+This will deploy an ApiGateway Http api endpoint and attach it to your lambda function.
 The format of the string is `{METHOD} {PATH`

 ```js
 export const config = {